Skip to main content

 No awareness of catalog structure

 Embeddings know nothing about your product taxonomy.
-They cannot distinguish "dining table" from "coffee table" if both appear in similar linguistic contexts.
-Your site already has a category hierarchy that encodes exactly this distinction - but a pure ML pipeline ignores it.
+They may struggle to distinguish "dining table" from "coffee table" if both appear in similar linguistic contexts.
+Your site already has a category classification hierarchy that encodes exactly this distinction, but a pure ML pipeline ignores it.

 Result: Clusters that cut across your existing navigation, creating content that does not fit your site architecture.